DanOvando/sraplus/README.md

   years = cod$year,
   use_heuristics = TRUE
 )
-#> Warning in format_driors(taxa = example_taxa, catch = cod$catch, years =
-#> cod$year, : You are using catch heursitics as your stock assessment.
-Consider
-#> manually setting priors on terminal depletion based on expert opinion, or using
-#> a proxy such as swept area ratio
 ```

 You can take a look at the information in the `catch_only_driors` object